zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-plain-java-enabler-external-configuration.md

 _PJE_ supports both the service developer and the system administrator with the functionality of externalizing the service onboarding configuration.

-The _PJE_ provides a mechanism to load API ML onboarding service configuration from a _YAML_ file.
+The _PJE_ provides a mechanism to load API ML onboarding service configuration from one or two _YAML_ files.

 ## Configuring a REST service for API ML onboarding